ezraroi/Human-AI-Collab/output/concepts.md

 - Default compliance / no pause-probe
 - High velocity, minimal embodied time
 - Reproducing AI phrasing; can’t teach it simply
-- Journal sparsity (identity work) despite heavy dialogue
+- Journal sparsity in identity-stakes work *when something crystallized and should be carried forward*, despite heavy dialogue
 - Compulsive re-querying vs settled integration

 **Embodied “missingness” (what fails to appear)**